smintio/CLAPI-C-Picturepark-Integration/README.md

 - Live synchronization whenever an asset is being purchased on Smint.io
 - Regular synchronization
 - Exponential backoff API consumption pattern
-- Warning indicators whenever an asset is subject to editorial use or other license restrictions
+- Warning indicators whenever an asset is subject to editorial use or potentially restrictive license terms

 **Interesting topics**